-So, there’s no shortage of compatible web browsers for Windows 7.
-Win 7 users can take their pick from the crème de la crème of the browsing crop.
+Users can take their pick from the crème de la crème of the browsing crop.
 These are the best browsers for Windows 7.

 UR is not a big name browser for Windows 7, but it packs in everything most users will need from a browser plus a little more besides.
-This is the new software that’s still in beta, but it’s already a polished bit of kit.

 UR is one of the few browsers that incorporates a built-in antivirus scanner, VPN, and ad-blocker.
 The browser also boasts fast download speeds thanks to its advanced parallel tech.